Asthashah/ReminderApplication--Angular/README.md

-# Angular-ToDoList
+# Angular-ReminderApplication

-ToDo list application created using Angular 5.
+Reminder application created using Angular 5.
 Allows you to add a task, delete a task and mark a task as done or undone.
 ![screenshot](https://github.com/sidk08/Angular-ToDoList/blob/master/AppScreenShot.JPG "Screenshot")